 Inaugural Balls & Parties

 There will be several official and unofficial Inaugural balls and parties in DC.
-If you are attending any of the celebrations, be aware of road closures and plan your transportation in advance (details below).
+If you are attending any of the celebrations, expect road closures and increased traffic, and plan your transportation in advance.

 Street Closures